Skip to main content

 Why Engineers Consider Life Insurance

-Whether you're office-based or out on sites, engineers often have significant financial commitments — mortgages, young families, sometimes business debt.
-Life insurance is one of the most straightforward ways to make sure those are covered.
+Whether you work in an office or out on sites, engineers often carry big financial commitments: a mortgage, a young family, sometimes business or contractor debt.
+Life insurance is one of the simplest ways to make sure those are looked after if something happens to you.
+Income protection and trauma cover are often worth weighing up alongside it.

 Workplace Risks for Engineers